richardOlson/CS-Data-Science-Build-Week-1/README.md

+## My Blog on medium is found here

 # CS Build Week I for Data Science Students

 For your first CS Build Week, you'll be implementing a few watershed